advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 The trick used to give dynamics in observables is the analogue of the holographic principle in theoretical physics.
 All information within the space that might be used by "laws of nature" is preserved and can neither be created nor destroyed by it
 (technically, only the information in the space, after "laws of nature" has been applied at least once, counts).
+This is ensured by counting the observables before moves and after and the move becomes invalid if information is created or destroyed.

 There are some things the player can do that are not depending on this information, but in that case these things are possible to do in every possible world.
 Information encoded as observables allows greater variety in how the player can move,